py5coding/py5book/reference/py5tools_live_coding_activate.md

 ## Description

-Start live coding from a Jupyter Notebook.
+Start Live Coding from a Jupyter Notebook.
 This function should only be called from Jupyter.
 This will start a Sketch using the code in the executed notebook cells.
 As more notebook cells are executed, this will keep the Sketch updated with the most recently executed code.

 The `always_on_top` parameter will keep the Sketch window on top, above your browser window.
 This will let you write code in the notebook without interfering with the Sketch window.